Music of Brittany: Chanteurs engagés

-A chanteur engagé (literally [ideologically] engaged singer) is a singer that is roughly analogous to a singer of protest songs.
-These songs are usually nationalistic, and are celebrations of Breton culture.
+A chanteur engagé (literally [ideologically] engaged singer) is a singer who is roughly analogous to a singer of protest songs.
+These songs are usually nationalistic and are celebrations of Breton culture.
 This is mostly a modern tradition, though some older songs of this type are known and the tradition stretches into the ancient past of Brittany.
 Chanteurs engagés are often also singers of more traditional material.

-The first chanteur engagé to be quoted is the maverick Glenmor (1931–1996), or to give him his real name, Emile Le Scanf (or Milig Ar Scañv in Breton).
+The first chanteur engagé to be quoted is the maverick Glenmor (1931–1996), or to give him his real name, Emile Le Scanf (or Milig Ar Skañv in Breton).
 He had some influence, mainly in the Breton movement and around, and on some newcomers as the best known, Gilles Servat, whose "La Blanche Hermine" has been a popular Breton anthem since the 1970s.